 Places of interest include the National Museum, Ethnological Museum, Holy Trinity Cathedral and Merkato, one of Africa's largest open-air markets.
 View the old colonial buildings dotting the city, visit the sights and head up Mount Entoto to look over the city and surrounds.

-Our destination for today is Bahir Dar, a city on the shores of Lake Takana in north-western Ethiopia.
+Our destination for today is Bahir Dar, a city on the shores of Lake Tana in north-western Ethiopia.
 Rising early we transfer to the airport for our one-hour flight up to Bahir Dar, also called Bahar Dar.

 Arriving at Lake Tana, the largest lake in Ethiopia, we take a boat cruise to the old monasteries tucked away on the islands and far shores of the lake.
-Many of the ornately decorated rock churches date back to the 14 century, with two dating back as the Gonderine Period (17th and 18th centuries).
+Many of the ornately decorated rock churches date back to the 14 century, with two dating back to the Gonderine Period (17th and 18th centuries).

 We visit Kibran Gebriel, housing a library of nearly 200 old books, and Ura Kidane Mehret, featuring an elaborately decorated main structure.
 Located on the Zege Peninsula, Ura Kidane Mehret is one of the finest examples of traditional Ethiopian Orthodox Christian monasteries, with colourful biblical scenes painted on its inner walls.
 This monastery is also known for its old manuscripts and ecclesiastical objects including gold and silver processional crosses and the crowns of emperors dating back to the 14th century.